kartikddoshi/loss_analysis/project.md

 - Custom tooltips for charts with detailed information
 - Sortable item list by item number or loss percentage
 - Expandable process-wise and karigar-wise loss details in item view
+- Zustand store for centralized state management of upload functionality

 ## Database Schema
 - `LossData`: Stores information about gold loss per item